 As you read through Genesis 15-18, the order of the events is shocking.
 In Genesis 15:4-6, God promises Abraham an offspring who will be multiplied into a vast nation.
 Abraham believed God, but when we come to Genesis 16:1-2, apparently Abraham and his wife felt that they needed to help God fulfill his promise through their own power.
 So, they took Hagar, Sarah’s slave, and gave her to Abraham.
 Hagar became pregnant with a son, Ishmael.

 This was not how God wanted to fulfill his promise.
-For in Genesis 17:18-19, it state, “And Abraham said to God, ‘Oh that Ishmael might live before you!’
+For in Genesis 17:18-19 it states, “And Abraham said to God, ‘Oh that Ishmael might live before you!’
 God said, ‘No, but Sarah your wife shall bear you a son, and you shall call his name Isaac.
 I will establish my covenant with him as an everlasting covenant for his offspring after him.”

 They had a great promise from God, but they veered from God’s path by trying to fulfill that promise themselves in their own power.
 In Genesis 18:13-14, it states:

 Let’s quickly recap the events.
 God promises Abraham a son but does not tell him when this will happen, Sarah and Abraham take matters into their own hands and produce a son through Hagar, and then God reveals that this was not what he wanted because he had an “appointed time.”
-When God finally told Abraham a specific time that Isaac was to be born (Genesis 18:14), Ishmael was at least thirteen years old (Genesis 17:25).
-Abraham and Sarah should have waited at least thirteen years longer and then God would have fulfilled the promise himself.
+When God finally told Abraham a specific time that Isaac was to be born (Genesis 18:14), it was thirteen years later after he had made the original promise to them (Genesis 17:25).
+So God made a promise to Abraham and Sarah, but he waited thirteen years before telling them how and when he was going to accomplish that promise.
+So they should have waited at least thirteen years longer and then God would have fulfilled the promise himself.

 If you read the whole story for yourself, you’ll see that because Abraham tried to fulfill God’s promise in his own power, huge problems occurred that could have been avoided.
 The same is always true in our lives as well.